 This happens more often than you’d think.

-Chickens like to lay eggs in the quiet and in dark, secret places.
-This is an evolutionary thing – she can sit on them without disruption and the eggs have a higher likelihood of hatching.
+Chickens like to lay eggs in quiet and in dark, secret places.
+This way she can sit on them without disruption and the eggs have a higher likelihood of hatching.

 So, if your chickens stopped laying without explanation, put them in their coop for a week or so to see if any eggs appear.

-I say “most” because we’ve bred some Production Red hybrids on our farm that still lay throughout winter.
+I say “most” because we’ve bred some Production Red hybrids on our farm that still lay throughout winter months.

 If your chickens stopped laying, consider the time of year.
-If it’s winter, then it’s completely natural.
-There’s plenty you can do to keep your chickens laying through the winter though!
+If it’s winter, then it’s completely natural as there are shorter days (less sunlight).